UPDATED 2022 DIY Budget Travel Guide to Sagada, Philippines

 Unlike most tourist destinations, Sagada is mostly unexploited.
 Its accessibility and geography contribute to the fact that there are no high-rise hotels in the municipality.
 Because of this, travelers have a variety of very cheap accommodation options.
 Interestingly, here, hostels are the more expensive options, as opposed to the fact that they are usually cheaper in more urbanized cities.
 The accommodation types that offer the lowest rates are lodges and inns.

 This is one of the very few lodges that have an in-house restaurant.
 This place is located at a distance from the center of town, so mornings can get really cold and misty, which is perhaps why it is named this way!

 Kanip-aw Pines Lodge is ideal for both solo and group travelers.
 The rate includes complete access to the kitchen, where you can prepare your own meals.
 This is your home away from home.

 Location: Kinlibed, Sagada, Mountain Province

 Imagine being surrounded by pine trees, with the scent of Sagada coffee trees every morning.
 This is what it’s like in Coit’s Heritage House and Hostel.

 Location: Sitio Nadatngan, Barangay Madongo, Mountain Province, Sagada, 2619

 Isabelo’s Inn and Café

-Isabelo’s Inn and Café is located just across the local tourist information office and town center.
+Isabelo’s Inn is just across from the local tourist information office and town center.
 Despite their ideal location in town, their room rates stay very affordable.
-Rooms are clean and chilly, and the accommodation is inclusive of breakfast.
+The rooms are clean and chilly, and the accommodation includes breakfast.

 Location: South Road, Sagada, Mountain Province